Operating a place of first arrival

 On this page:

-- To apply for a PoFA approvals
+- Applying for PoFA approval

-- Prepare for regular assessment by MPI
+- Prepare for a regular assessment of your PoFA

-- Manage your approvals
+- Manage your approvals – change, re-establish, or cancel

 - Who to contact